aspose-cells/Aspose.Cells-Doc-md/english/net/release-notes/release-notes-2023/aspose-cells-for-net-23-4-release-notes/_index.md

 The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Cells for .NET.
 If you have concerns about any change listed, please raise it on the Aspose.Cells support forum.

+### **Adds XlsbSaveOptions.LightCellsDataProvider property**

+Allows user to save xlsb file in LightCell mode.

+### **Adds Worksheet.CalculateArrayFormula(...) methods**

+Allows user to calculate one formula as array formula dynamically without setting it to a cell at first.

 ### **Adds CalculationOptions.CharacterEncoding property**

 Allows user to specify the encoding used for encoding/decoding characters when calculating formulas such as CHAR and CODE function.

-### **Adds Worksheet.CalculateArrayFormula(...) methods**

-Allows user to calculate one formula as array formula dynamically without setting it to a cell at first.

 ### **Adds Aspose.Cells.Drawing.Equations namespace**